Oakhurst (Qld)

 The educational profile of Oakhurst exceeds national averages, with above-average qualification levels and academic performance metrics

 The area's university qualification rate is 11.7%, significantly lower than the Australian average of 30.4%.
+This discrepancy presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 9.1%, followed by graduate diplomas (1.7%) and postgraduate qualifications (0.9%).
-Vocational credentials are prevalent, with 49.6% of residents aged 15+ holding such qualifications, including advanced diplomas (10.2%) and certificates (39.4%).
-Educational participation is high, with 27.8% of residents currently enrolled in formal education, including primary (11.8%), secondary (8.6%), and tertiary (2.2%) levels.
+Trade and technical skills are prevalent, with 49.6% of residents aged 15 and above holding vocational credentials - advanced diplomas (10.2%) and certificates (39.4%).

-Educational participation is notably high, with 27.8% of residents currently enrolled in formal education.
+Educational participation is high, with 27.8% of residents currently enrolled in formal education.
 This includes 11.8% in primary education, 8.6% in secondary education, and 2.2% pursuing tertiary education.

 Frequently Asked Questions - Education